Generic Name: Aprepitant Injection (ap RE pi tant)

 - Tell all of your health care providers that you take Cinvanti (aprepitant injection).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Use some other kind of birth control also, like a condom, when taking Cinvanti (aprepitant injection) and for 1 month after care ends.
+Use some other kind of birth control also, like a condom, when taking Cinvanti (aprepitant injection) and for 1 month after the last dose.

-- Allergic reactions have happened during or soon after infusion of a drug like this one called fosaprepitant.
+- Allergic reactions have happened during or soon after infusion of Cinvanti (aprepitant injection).
 You will be watched closely while getting Cinvanti (aprepitant injection) and for some time after your dose.
-Tell your doctor or other health care provider right away if you have dizziness or passing out, fast or abnormal heartbeat, flushing or redness of the face or skin, shortness of breath, or trouble swallowing.
+Tell your doctor or other health care provider right away if you have dizziness or passing out, fast or abnormal heartbeat, flushing or redness of the face or skin, itching, shortness of breath, swelling of the eyes, trouble swallowing, or wheezing.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking Cinvanti (aprepitant injection), call your doctor right away.